Escrow Agent: What You Need To Know

 Escrow protects the buyer and seller during the home buying process but how, and who oversees this?

 Picture this: Two kids, Greg and Vivian, are on the playground.

 Vivian says to Greg, “If you let me play with your firetruck, I’ll give you my stuffed unicorn to play with.”

 Greg agrees and hands over the firetruck, but instead of giving him the unicorn, Vivian runs off with both toys.

-In this scenario, the Greg could’ve benefitted from having another kid act as a sort of third-party facilitator of this exchange, taking both toys and ensuring that the firetruck was given to Vivian and the unicorn was given to Greg, fair and square.
+In this scenario, Greg would have benefitted from having another kid act as a sort of third-party facilitator of this exchange, taking both toys and ensuring that the firetruck was given to Vivian and the unicorn was given to Greg, fair and square.

-How does this relate to the subject of escrow agents?
-Let’s take a look at how this same concept works on a larger scale among adults who are buying and selling houses.
+That’s where an escrow agent comes in.
+Let’s take a look at how this same concept works on a larger scale for home buyers and sellers.

 What Is An Escrow Agent?